-Whether you’re whisking off on one of our Food & Wine tours through Italy or simply dreaming of your next adventure with every sip, Italy’s traditional wine are an easy (and delicious!) way to connect with local culture.
-Here’s your cheat sheet for which wines to try from some of the country’s most beloved wine regions, and then print out our downloadable wine tasting placemat to host a wine tasting party at home.
+Whether you’re whisking off on one of our Food & Wine Tours through Italy or simply dreaming of your next adventure with every sip, Italy’s traditional wine are an easy (and delicious!) way to connect with local culture.
+First, read this cheat sheet for which wines to try from some of the country’s most beloved wine regions, and then print out our downloadable wine tasting placemat to host a wine tasting party at home.

 Veneto is home to Prosecco, Italy’s crisp, fizzy favorite.
 This aromatic white is most often found as a sparkling wine (Spumante), but can also be semi-sparkling (Frizzante) or still (Tranquiollo).

 Arguably the world’s most famous wine mecca, Tuscany is home to Chianti, a medium-bodied red that often has notes of florals, cherries, and nuttiness.
 Wine aficionados flock to the region’s specialty Sangiovese varietals including Brunello di Montalcino and Vino Nobile di Montepulciano.

 Barolo is Piedmont’s sweetheart.
 Light in color but bold in flavor, this prized red is known for its earthy, rosy flavor and sparkled the “Borolo Wars”—a dispute between traditionalist and modernists about the method and length of Barolo winemaking.
 Barbaresco and Moscato are other Piedmont favorites.